IT Maintenance Schedules That Actually Work

 Quarterly IT Maintenance Tasks

 Disaster recovery test means verifying that your disaster recovery plan is still accurate and that you can actually recover from backup within your stated Recovery Time Objective and Recovery Point Objective.
 Test restores from actual backups, not just verification that the backup jobs ran.
 A backup that has never been tested is an assumption, not a guarantee.
+Learning how to test disaster recovery properly ensures you verify that backups actually work before you need them.

 Security posture review means reviewing your security controls against current best practices.
 Are your firewall rules still appropriate?
 Have any new threats emerged that require new controls?
 Have any compliance requirements changed?
 This does not need to be a full penetration test every quarter, but it should be a structured review of controls.